 Good TV shows with bad endings are a more common occurrence than you might think.
-That disappointing finale usually happens when a series has already run its course, but the network insists on keeping it around for ratings’ sake.
-Or, it could be due to the creator - maybe they tried taking a huge risk that didn't exactly pay off the way fans were hoping.
+That disappointing finale usually happens when a series has already run its course, but the network insists on keeping it around for the sake of ratings.
+A bad finale could be due to the creator - for instance, perhaps they tried taking a huge risk that didn't exactly pay off the way fans were hoping.

 Everyone makes mistakes, especially in TV land.
-Some shows start shaky but eventually find their groove, like The X-Files.
+Some shows start shaky, but eventually find their groove, like The X-Files.
 Others lose momentum when they decide to pair up two of the main characters - remember how hard The Office stumbled once Jim and Pam settled into happy cohabitation?
-Even in the era of Peak TV, when viewers have little patience for bad plots and stale dialogue, a mishap or two can be forgiven along the way.
+Even in the era of TV on demand, when viewers have little patience for bad plots and stale dialogue, a mishap or two can be forgiven along the way.
 But when a great show jumps the shark towards its end, you can’t help but scratch your head in disbelief.

 It’s never a good sign when a lead of a show leaves and the series continues.
 That was the case on That 70’s Show.
 Eric left for Africa, Kelso only appeared sporadically, and Season 8 introduced Randy, a character who never managed to fully become a part of the group.
 Don’t even get viewers started on the Jackie-Fez romance or Hyde's stripper wife.

 Season 8 ushered in the end of an era both on the show and in it, according to The New York Times: "But with both [Ashton Kutcher and Topher Grace] absent from the regular cast and the others looking a bit too mature still to be partying in dad's basement, the program...experienced its own sort of energy crisis."

 More That '70s ShowThe Best That '70s Show Characters Behind The Scenes Secrets From That '70s Show Most People Don't Know